primer/figma/README.md

 - [Octicons](https://www.figma.com/file/1ljgTFkT5NKNRfq5hw07JQ/Octicons?node-id=0%3A1&viewport=664%2C488%2C1)

 ## 📖 Documentation
 Information on how to use Primer within Figma lives in our [design guidelines](https://primer.style/design/tools/figma).
 You'll be able to find detailed documentation on how GitHub uses Figma.

 ## 🌐 Community

 Primer's component libraries, shared styles, and Octicons can be found in the Figma community at https://www.figma.com/@primer.

+## Help & questions
+If you need help with the figma libraries or have questions about how to use them, bugs or contributions reach out via [#primer-figma](https://github.slack.com/archives/C049REXSRBQ).